decorum-blb/flow-jams/README.md

 Open an issue in the nodeschool/discussions repo: https://github.com/nodeschool/discussions

-Include the name `javascripting` and the name of the challenge you're working on in the title of the issue.
+Include the name `go-with-the-flow` and the name of the challenge you're working on in the title of the issue.

 ## Get Involved

 Code contributions welcome!
-Please check our [documentation on contributing](https://github.com/workshopper/javascripting/blob/master/CONTRIBUTING.md) to get started.
+Please check our [documentation on contributing](https://github.com/thatadamedwards/go-with-the-flow/blob/master/CONTRIBUTING.md) to get started.

-## TODOS:

-Add these challenges:

-- "OBJECT KEYS"
-- "FUNCTION RETURN VALUES"
-- "THIS"

 ## License